Generators and closed classes of groups: Generating classes of groups

 Now we are ready to prove the main theorem in this section:

-\begin{theorem} For any group $A$, there exists a group $B$ such that $\overline{\mathcal{C}(A)}=\mathcal{C}(B)$. \end{theorem} \begin{proof} Let $A$ be any group, $\lambda$ an infinite regular limit cardinal whose cofinality is bigger than $\# A$.
+\begin{theorem} For any group $A$, there exists a group $B$ such that $\overline{\mathcal{C}(A)}=\mathcal{C}(B)$. \end{theorem} \begin{proof} Let $A$ be any group, $\lambda$ an infinite regular limit cardinal whose cofinality is bigger than $|A|$.
 Then, by Lemma~\ref{equalitylambdaB}, we have $\overline{\mathcal{C}(A)}[\lambda]=\mathcal{C}(B)$, where $B=B_{\lambda}$.
 In particular, the class $\overline{\mathcal{C}(A)}[\lambda]$ is closed under direct limits.
 The conditions over $\lambda$ imply that $A$ is $\lambda$-small, and hence $\mathcal{C}(A)\subseteq \overline{\mathcal{C}(A)}[\lambda]$.
-But by Proposition~\ref{lambda-extensions} $\overline{\mathcal{C}(A)}[\lambda]$ is closed under extensions, so $\overline{\mathcal{C}(A)}\subseteq \overline{\mathcal{C}(A)}[\lambda]$.
+But by Proposition~\ref{lambda-extensions}, $\overline{\mathcal{C}(A)}[\lambda]$ is closed under extensions, so $\overline{\mathcal{C}(A)}\subseteq \overline{\mathcal{C}(A)}[\lambda]$.
 On the other hand, $\overline{\mathcal{C}(A)}[\lambda]$ is a subclass of $\overline{\mathcal{C}(A)}$ by definition, and the result follows. \end{proof}

-It is likely that the assumptions over the cardinals may be relaxed, but this not affects the existence or not of the cellular generator.
-In any case, this result can also be used to obtain explicit cellular generators, see Example \ref{concrete} below.
+It is likely that the assumptions over the cardinal may be relaxed, but this not affects the existence or not of the cellular generator.

-In next section we will use different cellular generators for concrete computations and in particular, and perhaps more important, to define in general the co-reflection associated to the class $\overline{\mathcal{C}(A)}$ for \emph{every} group $A$.
+In next section we will use different cellular generators for concrete computations and in particular, and perhaps more importantly, to define in general the co-reflection associated to the class $\overline{\mathcal{C}(A)}$ for \emph{every} group $A$.